nareshr5/Food-ordering-app-using-react/README.md

 - working on the custom hook ( working - some changes needed)

 - typescript (working on the tasks  - started working on it - need to adopt testing also)
-- converting from react to typescript also by following little transitions
+- converting from react to typescript also by following little transitions (working on it)
 - facing little issues
 - need some local storage configurations